bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Silent Comments</h4>

-Haml also provides the ability to create Haml specific comments, or silent comments.
+<p>Haml also provides the ability to create Haml specific comments, or
+silent comments.
 Silent comments differ from general HTML comments in that upon being complied any content within a silent comment is completely removed from the page, and is not displayed in the output.
 Silent comments are initialized with a dash then the number sign, -#.
-As with other comments, silent comments may be used to remove one line or multiple lines with the use of nesting.
+As with other comments, silent comments may be used to remove one line or multiple lines with the use of nesting.</p>

 <h4>Haml</h4>